dipeshadhikarioffical/personal-dashboard/README.md

 ### Motivation

-The main motivate to develop this project is to enhance my knowledge and to get internship in Data Science.
+The main motivation to develop this project is to enhance my knowledge and to get internship in Data Science.

 ## Roadmap